Alice Fisher, Miriam Fisher, Greg Garre, and Melissa Arbus Sherry honored as the area’s best legal talent in their respective practice areas.

-Gregory Garre is a partner in the Washington, DC office of Latham & Watkins and Global Chair of the Latham's Supreme Court and Appellate Practice Group.
-He handles a broad array of complex litigation matters at all levels of the federal and state court systems and counsels clients on constitutional, regulatory and other matters.
-Recently named an “Appellate MVP” by Law360, he is widely considered one of the nation’s top appellate advocates.
+Gregory Garre is a partner in the Washington, D.C. office of Latham & Watkins and Global Chair of the firm’s Supreme Court & Appellate Practice.
+Named a 2019 and 2022 Litigation Star by Benchmark Litigation, a 2016 Appellate MVP by Law360, and 2016 Winning Litigator by the National Law Journal, he is widely considered one of the nation’s top appellate advocates.

 Mr. Garre served as the 44th Solicitor General of the United States (2008-2009), after being unanimously confirmed to the position by the US Senate.
 As Solicitor General, he was the federal government’s top lawyer before the Supreme Court and was responsible for overseeing the government’s litigation in the federal appellate courts.
 He also served as Principal Deputy Solicitor General (2005-2008) and as an Assistant to the Solicitor General (2000-2004).
 He is the only person to have held all of those positions within the Office of the Solicitor General.

-Mr. Garre has been recognized as a premier Supreme Court and appellate advocate by Chambers USA, American Lawyer, The Legal 500 US, Super Lawyers, and Best Lawyers in America, and was named by Washingtonian magazine to its list of “Stars of the Bar.”
-In 2006, he was named to The American Lawyer’s “Fab 50” list of top litigators under the age of 45 expected to be “leading the field for years to come.”
-In addition, he was one of the lawyers whose work was profiled in Point Made: How to Write Like the Nation’s Top Advocates (2011 Oxford University Press), a book highlighting “great writing” by “the most renowned and influential advocates.”
+Mr. Garre has also been named by Washingtonian magazine as one of Washington’s Best Lawyers and included on its list of the Stars of the Bar.
+In 2006, he was named to The American Lawyer’s Fab 50 list of top litigators under the age of 45 expected to be “leading the field for years to come.”
+In addition, his appellate briefs have been singled out as exemplary in Point Made: How to Write Like the Nation’s Top Advocates (2011 Oxford University Press), a book highlighting “great writing” by “the most renowned and influential advocates.”

-In 2012, Mr. Garre was awarded the prestigious Rex Lee Advocacy Award.
-In 2011, his successful representation in Christian Legal Society v.
-Martinez was recognized by the Financial Times in its "US Innovative Lawyers Report.”
-In 2010, he was named “Appellate Lawyer of the Week” by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.
-His successful certiorari petition in Maples v.
-Thomas was named by the National Law Journal as its “Brief of the Week.”
+In 2014, Mr. Garre was elected to both the American Law Institute and the American Academy of Appellate Lawyers.
+In 2012, he was awarded the prestigious Rex Lee Advocacy Award.
+In 2016, 2014, and 2011, he was recognized by the Financial Times in its US Innovative Lawyers Report.
+In 2010, he was named Appellate Lawyer of the Week by the National Law Journal for his successful arguments before the Supreme Court in two different cases just eight days apart.

-Following his graduation from law school, Mr. Garre served as a law clerk to Chief Justice William H. Rehnquist, and to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.
+Following his graduation from law school, Mr. Garre served as a law clerk to Chief Justice William H. Rehnquist and to Judge Anthony J. Scirica of the United States Court of Appeals for the Third Circuit.